Hello there!

 Deconstruct To Construct

-Getting started with the project, understanding how an alarm clock works before putting things together to compose one is of utmost importance.
-After deconstructing, the core parts are kept to be used for the tryouts.
+At the start of the project, it is crucial to understand how an alarm clock works before putting things together.
+After deconstructing, the key components are kept to be used for the explorations.

 Step 02: